Ransomware Forensics: How to Preserve Evidence After a Ransomware Attack

 To do so, immediately after being hit by a ransomware attack, you must follow the next steps:

-2. Disconnect the affected device.
-Immediately disconnect any network, Wi-Fi, or Bluetooth connection and remove any USB or external hard drives that are connected to the affected machine to stop the infection from spreading.
+To stop the infection from spreading, immediately disconnect any network, Wi-Fi, or Bluetooth connection and remove any USB or external hard drives connected to the affected machine.

-5. Preserve logs.
-Save firewall logs, VPN logs, and any logs which can be saved within the environment.
-These logs may have a short lifespan so grabbing them promptly is important.
+Save firewall logs, VPN logs, and any logs that can be saved within the environment.
+These logs may have a short lifespan, so it’s important to grab them promptly.

-6. Document all information pertaining to the ransomware attack.
-This includes:
+6. Document all information on the ransomware attack

-• The file extension of encrypted files (if it’s the case)
+• The file extension of encrypted files (if that’s the case),

 Next steps to ensure ransomware forensics